The Founder's Guide to

 What are Worklife's investment criteria?

-Worklife focuses on early-stage investments across various sectors, including SaaS, consumer, healthcare, fintech, and the creator economy.
-They are particularly interested in tools and services that support creators and teams.
+Worklife invests in early-stage companies across various sectors, including SaaS, consumer, healthcare, fintech, and the creator economy.
+They focus on tools and services that support creators, designers, developers, and teams.

-Founders can pitch their ideas through Worklife's website at worklife.vc.
-It is advisable to provide a clear overview of the project and its potential impact.
+Founders can submit their pitches through the Worklife website at worklife.vc.
+It is recommended to include a clear overview of the business model, market opportunity, and team background.

-What makes Worklife different from other venture capital firms?
+What makes Worklife different from other VC firms?

 What is the typical check size for investments?